Background pattern

 If you stop taking Norvir

 Even if you feel better, do not stop taking Norvir without consulting your doctor.
-If you take Norvir as instructed, you will have a better chance of delaying the development of resistance to this medication.
+If you take Norvir as directed, you will have a better chance of delaying the development of resistance to this medication.

 4. Possible Adverse Effects

-During HIV treatment, there may be an increase in weight and blood glucose and lipid levels.
-This may be partly related to health recovery and lifestyle, and in the case of blood lipids, sometimes to the HIV medications themselves.
+During HIV treatment, there may be an increase in weight and levels of glucose and lipids in the blood.
+This may be partly related to the recovery of health and lifestyle, and in the case of blood lipids, sometimes to HIV medications themselves.
 Your doctor will monitor these changes.

-Very common:can affect more than 1 in 10 people
+Very Common:can affect more than 1 in 10 people

 • upper or lower stomach discomfort